Area: 5,271 square kilometers (2,035 square miles)

 Tourist Tips: From the Guangzhou Tianhe Bus Station, buses to Shanwei depart every 30 to 60 minutes taking about three hours and a half.
 Shenzhen Yinhu Bus Station and Luohu Bus Station also offer buses to Shantou costing about two and a half hours.
 Shanwei central bus station is situated in the Hebaoling, Haishan Road, where buses to around cities and counties are provided.

-Zhelang Peninsula Tourist Zone: About 18 kilometers east of Shanwei city, the Zhelang Peninsula (Nan’ao Peninsula) lies between Honghai Bay and Jieshi Bay.
+Zhelang Peninsula Tourist Zone: About 18 kilometers east of city area, the Zhelang Peninsula (Nan’ao Peninsula) lies between Honghai Bay and Jieshi Bay.
 Possessing clear seawater, soft sand, bewitching seashore scenery and spectacular rocks, the peninsula ranks one of the five most influential bathing beaches of Guangdong Province.

 The peninsula reaches into the sea, looking like a barrier which blocks the waves on the two sides.
 The scenery of both sides varies greatly regardless of wind direction, one side with billowing waves resembling thousands of stampeding horses; while the other side has a calm and vast expanse of sparkling blue water.
 On both sides of the peninsula, the seashores stretch for about two kilometers (1.24 miles), an ideal destination for sea-bathing.